Via Ryuyu Shimpo, 5/18/2019

 In the Henoko region on the island of Okinawa, a new U.S. Marine Corps base is being built on top of coral and an irreplaceable habitat – home to one of the most biodiverse ocean areas on the planet.
 Here, over 5300 species live in Oura Bay, with 262 endangered species, including the manatee-like dugong and sea turtles.
 It is also home to the largest blue coral colony in the world.

-Back in December 2018, the Ryukyu Shimpo reported that two of the closely monitored dugong had gone missing due to the noise level of the base construction hurting their ability to graze on seaweed beds.
-Then, just this past March, the mother dugong was found dead to the grief expressed among many Uchinanchu people who cherish the dugong for its ancient heritage and culture significance.
+In December 2018, the Ryukyu Shimpo reported that two of the closely monitored dugong had gone missing due to the noise level of the base construction hurting their ability to graze on seaweed beds.
+Then, just this past March, the mother dugong was found dead to the grief expressed among many Uchinanchu people who cherish the dugong for its ancient heritage and cultural significance.

 Today, the Japanese government in partnership with the U.S. military continues to build a new base in the ocean, which is planned to total 205 hectares – the size of 383 football fields.
 Our beautiful, tropical ecosystem with all of its internationally recognized and protected biodiversity is being crushed, destroying coral and marine life forever.